 The chairman of the committee shall be the CEO, assisted by the Secretary.
 Minutes of meetings will be kept and distributed to those attending.
 The Secretary will prepare and distribute the meeting minutes and agendas in a timely manner together with any relevant papers for member consideration.
 All committee members have the ability to submit potential agenda items via the Secretary or Chairman.
 The Chairman and Secretary will meet to review and finalize the agenda for the upcoming meeting.
 All documents for the upcoming meeting shall be distributed within the third week of each month.
-Any actions arising from meetings will be annotated in the Minutes as actionable items and a status will be expected at the next meeting.
+Any actions arising from meetings will be annotated in the Minutes as actionable items with proposed deadlines, and a status will be expected at the next meeting.

 The Committee may from time to time establish and nominate special Working Groups/Sub-Committees to consider and report on particular safety issues.
 The Chief Safety Management Officer and his staff will coordinate activities and provide assistance to the Safety Committee and any Sub-Committees that from time to time may be formed.
-The Safety Committee will normally meet monthly on the last Tuesday of the month at 2:00 pm in the CIAA Conference room.
+The Safety Committee will meet quarterly as scheduled in the CIAA Conference room.
 The standing agenda will include: